Mehdi Kazemi: Asylum case

 Kazemi then fled to the Netherlands to apply for political asylum, but was refused in accordance with the 2003 Dublin Convention, which prevents application for asylum in more than one EU country.
 Kazemi was held in a detention centre pending return to the UK.
 If he returned to Iran he would have been at risk of imprisonment.
 After a sustained campaign by several supporters, including Simon Hughes, Michael Cashman MEP, Peter Tatchell and Middle East Workers' Solidarity, Home secretary Jacqui Smith agreed to review his case when he returned to the UK.
 He was refused asylum in the Netherlands and returned to the UK April 4, 2008.

 On March 22, Middle East Workers' Solidarity and National Union of Students staged a protest opposite Downing Street in defence of Kazemi.
 Several LGBT student organisations also attended, including the Manchester, Bradford, and Leeds University LGBT Societies.
 The demonstration demanded that Kazemi should not be sent to Iran, and that he should be allowed to stay in Britain.

-On May 20, it was confirmed that Kazemi's case for asylum had been accepted by the British government.
+On May 20, Kazemi's case for asylum was accepted by the British government.